Zapkid/DCentralLab-Selenium-Python-Demo/infra_improvements.md

 Auto Qa Infra (branch: DEVELOP) possible improvements:

-BasePage.py should be broken up to two files.
-UI_Actions.py for functions that perform actions on web elements, and Verifications.py to hold all functions that make assertions on web elements.
-UI_Actions.py & Verifications.py should be moved to a different directory (like extensions).

 * Code segments can be refactored to increase readability & understanding of what the code does & to avoid code duplication.
 * Comments that explain what the code does are redundant.
-Comments should be used to explain why the code is there rather than what it does.
+Comments should be used to explain why the code is there rather than what it does. **Reduce comments noise**.
-* Logs like "window had maximize" only adds noise to the logs.
-Refine logging messages to prioritize relevant information and eliminate unnecessary noise.
+* Logs like "window had maximize" only adds noise to the logs. **Refine logging messages to prioritize relevant information and eliminate unnecessary noise.**
 * Hooks - Consider **merging multiple global hooks into one**, thus creating one localized place (commonOps.py) for the hook.
 Enabling a faster & clearer overview of all the actions performed in a hook (like a before_all).
-* Locators - Move all locators from page objects to one file - this avoids duplication.
+* Locators - **Move all locators from page objects to locator files** - this avoids duplication across multiple test files.
 Also, avoid using contains, should be more future-proofed by adding unique data-testid property on the elements.
 * Scheduled test runs.
 * Run tests on command & by groupings.
 * Run tests in parallel if possible using multiprocessing or distributed testing frameworks like pytest-xdist, to reduce test execution time.
-* Allure reports - Detailed test results reports.
+* **Allure Reports** - Detailed test results reports.
 * Containerization: Dockerize the automation framework and dependencies to create lightweight, portable containers for easier setup, deployment, and scalability across different environments.
 * Support Mobile testing
 * Optional: Video recordings of failed tests

+---

+**BasePage.py should be broken up to two files.
+UI_Actions.py for functions that perform actions on web elements, and Verifications.py to hold all functions that make assertions on web elements.**

+UI_Actions.py & Verifications.py should be moved to a different directory (like extensions).

+**Complex flows involving more than one page should be saved as a workflow function in a workflows.py file.**

 ---